Skyfrei/rusty-serial/README.md

 After reading the port, we can write a command or just proceed with reading again.
 You can proceed with the next read operation by simply enter-ing.

 You can also type exit during write operation if u want to exit the program.

+Simply send an empty (just enter) serial message to read the next messages from the serial port.